What Is PDP? Medicare Prescription Drug Plans Overview

 - Medicare PDPs are prescription drug plans.
 Learn whether you're eligible for a plan as well as what they cover, what they cost and how to enroll.

-Signed into law in 1965, Medicare has changed drastically since its inception.
-Medicare originally divided coverage into two parts: A and B. Part A coverage is exclusively for inpatient hospital services while Part B offers partial coverage for outpatient medical services such as doctor's office visits and lab work.
-So, what is PDP?
-Defined as a prescription drug plan, PDP is Medicare's solution to the high cost of prescription drugs.
+Your Original Medicare benefits are divided into two parts: Part A coverage for inpatient hospital services and Part B partial coverage for outpatient medical services such as doctor's office visits and lab work.
+Original Medicare, however, does not typically cover prescription drugs.

 What Is PDP?